Aspirinsmurf/risky-plays-calculator/README.md

 4+, 2+, 2+;
 dodge 3+, dodge 4+;
 ```
-everything after the `output:` will be added to a separate, independent output table.
+Everything after the `output:` will be added to a separate, independent output table.
 This lets you easily compare different lines of play.

 Optionally, you can label the different tables with `output "label":` or `o "label":`.

 ### Miscellaneous
 The interpreter ignores whitespace and newlines.
-And it's case-insensitive, so `SUREFEET` and `sure feet` are identical.
+And it's case-insensitive. `SUREFEET` and `sure feet` are identical.

 ## Dice Rolls
 RiskyPlay supports many types of dice rolls, such as normal d6 rolls, skill rolls, blocks, armor breaks, injury rolls, and arbitrary rolls.